enkidevs/curriculum/coding-intro/coding-intro-core/core-concepts/programs-and-data.md

 ### Programs

-Today you woke up with a plan, a to-do list, which is essentially your program for the day.
-Similarly, we give the computers a set of extremely specific commands to carry out, one after the other.
+Today you might have woken up with a to-do list, which is essentially your program for the day.

+Similarly, we give the computers a to-do list of extremely specific commands, together called a program, to carry out.

 > 💡 Scroll down to the Learn more section to see a hilarious example of how specific of instructions computers need 😆